world-zero/world-zero/doc/backend/EntitiesAndRepos.md

 In the interest of time, the entity repos don't have many entity-specific function members.
 As these are just going to be variations of a `SELECT` query, this decision seems reasonable at the time of writing.

+## Spots where I am lazy

+### RAM Entity Relation Repos

+Some relational entities, like Comment and PraxisParticipant, have the usual dual combination that are enforced to be unique, but they also have a third member to track the count, making it a triple unique key.
+Because RAM repos are more of a dev tool as opposed to a production database repo, these do not.
+As a result, they will crash when they really shouldn't around this case.